-Wireless Internet Providers By Zip Code
+Wireless Internet Providers In The U.S.

 The hottest topic in broadband these days is wireless Internet.
 With the launch of new 4G LTE networks by Verizon and AT&T in 2011, Americans gained access to mobile broadband connections at speeds which can compete with DSL or cable.
 This guide will explain your options for getting a high speed wireless Internet providers by zip code in the United States.

 There are two main wireless Internet providers in the U.S., AT&T and Verizon.
 The other two major networks are Sprint and T-Mobile, but most people use the big two because they have the largest coverage areas and a head start on their 4G LTE networks.
 You can read reviews of each of these providers here, plus see what deals they currently offer: